vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 ### Error handling
-Error handling is done via custom semantic `HostError` enum type, which is converted into http code and human readable string by the server.
+Error handling is done via custom semantic `HostError` enum type, which is converted into http code and a human-readable string by the server.

-Instead of returning a result, to handle errors, guest panics.
-It does need to panic with human readable error, which should be convert on host to semantic `HostError` type.
-As execution on guest is deterministic and should never fail after successful preflight, panic message should be informative for dev team.
+Instead of returning a result, to handle errors, `Guest` panics.
+It does need to panic with a human-readable error, which should be converted on `Host` to a semantic `HostError` type.
+As execution on `Guest` is deterministic and should never fail after a successful preflight, the panic message should be informative for developers.

 ### Dependency injection
-All components should follow dependency injection pattern, which means all dependencies should be passed via constructors.
-Hence, components should not need to touch members of members.
-There should be one build function per component, with accepts add it's dependencies.
+All components should follow the dependency injection pattern, which means all dependencies should be passed via constructors.
+Hence, components should not need to touch nested members.

+There should be one build function per component.

 ### Testing

 Test types:
 - unit tests
 - integration tests for components `Engine`, `Host`, `Guest`
-- integration test of HttpServer, with:
+- integration test of `HttpServer`, with:
-    - single happy path test per http end point
+    - single happy path test per http endpoint
     - single test per error code (no need to do per-error-per-end point test)
 - end-to-end test, running a server and settle result on-chain

 ### Security audit

-We will be auditing 100% of guest code, which consist of: `RiscGuest`, `Guest`, `Engine`.
+We will be auditing 100% of guest code, which consists of: `RiscGuest`, `Guest` and `Engine`.

 We should minimize amount of dependencies to all three of them.
-Especially, there should be no code in `Engine` used by host only.
+Especially, there should be no code in `Engine` used by `Host` only.